ctrl-alt-del/devenv/README.md

 ### Sublime Configuration
+Once Sublime is successfully installed, you can use it to open a single file by running:
+`subl <FILE_PATH>`, or open all files of the current directory by running `subl .`

 #### Package Control
 **Package Control** is the simplest way of install packages to sublime.
 You can learn about how to install Package Controll from [here](https://sublime.wbond.net/installation#st2).

 [BACK TO TOP](#table-of-contents)